-IFRS/BFRS 16 replaces existing leases guidance including IAS/BAS 17 Leases, IFRIC/BFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS/BFRS 16 replaces existing leases guidance, including IAS/BAS 17 Leases, IFRIC/BFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 The standard is effective for annual periods beginning on or after 1 January 2019.
-Early adoption is permitted for entities that apply IFRS/BFRS 15 Revenue from Contracts with Customers at or before the date of initial application of IFRS/BFRS 16.
+Early adoption is permitted for entities that apply IFRS/BFRS 15 at or before the date of initial application of IFRS/BFRS 16.